ZnYang2018/coverlet/src/coverlet.console/Documents/GetCoverageOfIntegrationTestForHelloworldServiceLocally.md

 ```batch
 dotnet test Seismic.HelloWorld.Server.Tests.dll
 ```
+When UT is done collect the result from UT.
 ![CollectUIResult](images/CollectUTResult.png)
 And then run reportgenerator to get report.
 We can also see the **GetAboutAsync** is trigger once by UT
 _Report/Seismic.HelloWorld.Server_AboutController.html_